Ministerio de Educación

 Private Health Care Outside of Madrid

 Outside of Madrid, health coverage seems to vary quite a bit from region to region.
-In the Canary Islands, for example, Language Assistants only receive emergency coverage, and I’ve heard it can be a nightmare to get reimbursed for services.
-Additionally some regions provide dental coverage and do not.
+In the Canary Islands, for example, Language Assistants only receive emergency coverage through a travel insurance company, and I’ve heard it can be a nightmare to get reimbursed for services.
+Additionally, some regions provide dental coverage and do not.

 This might be a biggie for you to consider if you have any preexisting conditions, so do some research in the various regional Auxiliar Facebook groups to find out about health coverage in the regions you´re interested in.

 Historically, auxiliares de conversación don´t pay into Spanish Social Security and are not eligible for public health care, but recently I’ve heard that some regions are changing this.
 I´ve heard Murcia and Aragon mentioned but I can´t confirm how true the rumors are yet, so for now assume you’re not eligible and be pleasantly surprised if you are 😉.

 Orientation varies from region to region, but will likely be held in your assigned region in October, probably after you´ve already started in the school.

 Frequently Asked Questions

 What kind of visa do you need to live in Spain?